 Submitting.
-Proposals shall be developed by any agencies/organizations2.
-Proposals should all involve the NSO of the country, and allow for a role for the NSO in implementation.
+Proposals shall be developed by any agencies/organisations.
+Proposals should involve the NSO of the country, and allow for a role for the NSO in implementation.
 Proposals should be submitted before 31 January 2020.

 Selecting.
-A selection panel consisting of PARIS21 and individual experts will review the proposals in February 2020.
-Selected finalists may be required to supplement their submissions by additional information, including interviews.
+A selection panel consisting of PARIS21 and individual experts will review the proposals in May/June 2020.
+Selected finalists may be required to supplement their submissions with additional information, including interviews.

 Implementing.
-The implementation would begin from March 2020.
+The implementation would begin from July/August 2020.

 Projects should foster the implementation of innovative solutions across any of the statistical, structural and/or reputational aspects of trust in the NSS.
 The PARIS21 background paper on the topic explains the key notions behind this topic, which you can access here.
 In summary:

 A proposed project may address one or more of the above factors.
 The scope of the PARIS21 Trust Initiative is in line with the measurement framework for trust in official statistics, as proposed by the OECD in the figure on the left.

 Segmenting NSO data users to develop a targeted communication strategy

 Integrating citizens generated data and official data to promote data relatability